microsoft/CosmosDB_Multi-Tenant/README.md

 #### Scale database throughput to bulk load the data without rate limit error - **DO NOT MISS THIS STEP!!**
 Expand **SaaS_Multitenant_DB** database and select **Scale** section.

-Change the selection from manual to Autoscale.
-Click on Save.
-It will take sometime.

-Update the Max RUs to 11000 when it is done.
+Update the Max RUs to 11000.

-Select **Save** again to complete the operation.
+Select **Save** to complete the operation.
 You will see how **fast** you can increase the throughput capacity.

 **Tip:**
 If you get a warning that it will take sometime to add, then wait for few minutes.
 Just click 'Overview' or another option and